What State and Local Governments Need to Know About Risks in G Suite and Office 365

 SaaS applications: A new division of responsibilities between vendor and IT

+Why?
 Before the advent of cloud computing and SaaS applications, IT was responsible for managing everything in the technical environment.
-The adoption of SaaS and cloud technologies does not remove the responsibility for data protection from IT; the shift may, however, obscure areas of risk.
+Now, however, the adoption of SaaS and cloud technologies may obscure areas of risk.
 SaaS and cloud vendors are secure, and generally protect customer organizations from their own infrastructure failures.
-They cannot, however, fully protect organizations from human mistakes, programmatic errors, or malicious activity.
+But they cannot fully protect organizations from human mistakes, programmatic errors, or malicious activity.
 Changes initiated by your organization, or external threats, are carried out by the SaaS provider, because they appear to be legitimate, intentional actions.

 The primary risk to your SaaS data comes from you, not your platform vendors